-- (A) identify the significance to the United States of the location and key natural resources of selected global places or regions; and - (B) analyze how U.S. foreign policy affects selected places and regions. - Economics.
-The student understands the roles played by local, state, and national governments in (4)(5) both the public and private sectors of the U.S. free enterprise system.
-The student is expected to: - (A) explain how government fiscal, monetary, and regulatory policies influence the economy at the local, state, and national levels; and - (B) identify the sources of revenue and expenditures of the U. S. government and analyze their impact on the U.S. economy; - Comment 4(C) compare the role of government in the U.S. free enterprise system and other economic systems; and - (B)(D) explain understand how government taxation, expenditures, and regulation can influence the United States economy and impact serve as restrictions to private enterprise. - Economics.
-The student understands the relationship between U.S. government policies and the (5)(6)economy.
-The student is expected to: - examine how the U.S. government uses economic and natural resources influence U.S. in (A) foreign policy; and - (B) describe understand the roles of the executive and legislative branches in setting international trade and fiscal policies. - Government.
-The student understands the American beliefs and principles reflected in the U.S. (6)(7) Constitution and why these are significant.
-The student is expected to: - explain the importance of a written constitution; (A) - explain evaluate how the federal government serves the purposes set forth in the (B) Preamble to the U.S. Constitution; - (C) analyze how the Federalist Papers such as Number 10.
-Number 39, and Number 51 explain the principles of the American constitutional system of government; - evaluate constitutional provisions for limiting the role of government, including (D) republicanism, checks and balances, federalism, separation of powers, popular sovereignty, and individual rights;
+- (A) explain how government fiscal, [monetary,] and regulatory policies influence the economy at the local, state, and national levels; and - [(B) identify the sources of revenue and expenditures of the U. S. government and analyze their impact on the U.S. economy; - (B) [(C)]compare the role of government in the U.S. free enterprise system and other economic systems; and - (C) [(D)] explain [understand] how government taxation, expenditures, and regulation can influence the U.S. economy and impact [serve as restrictions to] private enterprise. - (5) [(6)] Economics.
+The student understands the relationship between U.S. government policies and the economy.
+The student is expected to: - (A) examine how [the U.S. government uses] economic and natural resources influence U.S. [in] foreign policy; and - (B) describe [understand] the roles of the executive and legislative branches in setting international trade and fiscal policies. - (6) [(7)] Government.
+The student understands the American beliefs and principles reflected in the U.S. Constitution and why these are significant.
+The student is expected to: - (A) explain the importance of a written constitution; - (B) explain [evaluate] how the federal government serves the purposes set forth in the Preamble to the U.S. Constitution; - (C) analyze how the Federalist Papers such as Number 10 [Number 39.] and Number 51 explain the principles of the American constitutional system of government; - (D) evaluate constitutional provisions for limiting the role of government, including republicanism, checks and balances, federalism, separation of powers, popular sovereignty, and individual rights; - (E) describe the constitutionally prescribed procedures by which the U.S. Constitution can be changed and analyze the role of the amendment process in a constitutional government; and - (F) identify how the Declaration of Independence and the U.S. Constitution continue to shape American beliefs and principles reflected in the Declaration of Independence and the U.S. Constitution [contribute to both a national identity and federal identity and] are embodied in the United States today . [; and] - [(G) examine the reasons the Founding Fathers protected religious freedom in America and guaranteed its free exercise by saying that "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof," and compare and contrast this to the phrase, "separation of church and state."] - (7) [(8)] Government.
+The student understands the structure and functions of the government created by the U.S. Constitution.
+The student is expected to: - (A) analyze the structure and functions of the legislative branch of government, including the bicameral structure of Congress, the role of committees, and the procedure for enacting laws; - (B) analyze the structure and functions of the executive branch of government, including the constitutional powers of the president, the growth of presidential power, and the role of the Cabinet and executive departments; - (C) analyze the structure and functions of the judicial branch of government, including the federal court system, types of jurisdiction, and judicial review;